-It is approved for use on cats, including breeding, pregnant, and lactating queens and kittens 8 weeks or older weighing 1.5lbs or more.
+Approved for use on cats, including breeding, pregnant, and lactating queens and kittens 8 weeks or older weighing 1.5 lbs or more.

 Revolution- a vial of liquid that is applied to the back of the neck.
 Protects against fleas, heartworm disease and also treats and controls hookworms, roundworms, and ear mites.
 Product is applied once a month and should not be used on kittens less than 8 weeks of age.